MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchases.md

 13. When you receive the purchased items or services, choose **Post**.

 The purchase is now reflected in inventory and financial records, and the vendor payment is activated.
 The purchase invoice is removed from the list of purchase invoices and replaced with a new document in the list of posted purchase invoices.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesprocessing-invoices-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/processing-invoices-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Purchasing](purchasing-manage-purchasing.md)